 He and Janet value St. Boniface for its inclusivity, its social justice ministry and its wonderful liturgy, preaching and music.

-A graduate of The General Theological Seminary, I have served parishes in New York, Rhode Island, Missouri, and Washington, DC.
-I was also Canon to the Ordinary of Southern Ohio for ten years.
-At St. Boniface, I have preached, celebrated, and assisted at the altar, but mostly I have enjoyed worshipping in the pew with my wife.
+A graduate of The General Theological Seminary, John has served parishes in New York, Rhode Island, Missouri, and Washington, DC.
+He was also Canon to the Ordinary of Southern Ohio for ten years.
+At St. Boniface, he has preached, celebrated, and assisted at the altar, but mostly enjoy worshipping in the pew with my wife.

 Rev. Canon Dr. Michael Piovane, ordained 54 years, has ministered as a priest in both the Roman Catholic Church and the Episcopal Church.
 In the Episcopal Diocese of Bethlehem, PA, he served as interim rector, rector, and on multiple diocesan commissions.
 He retired to Florida and St. Boniface.
 He directs the Center for Spiritual Transformation, the Contemplative Prayer Group, the Taizé Service, offers spiritual direction, and preaches occasionally.

-My wife, Rita, and I were attracted to and are nourished by St. Boniface for two primary reasons.
+His wife Rita and he were attracted to and are nourished by St. Boniface for two primary reasons.
 This is a faith community that has “heart” and is “inclusive.”
 The people are welcoming and warm, open to get to know us and to share their faith journey with us.
 They accept people who come from different perspectives and ideologies as well as sexual preferences and gender orientations.
 They follow Jesus and his command to love everyone.

 Vocational Career and present involvement at St. Boniface As a Masters level Social Worker, I served as director of a Family Counseling Center and in private practice in Long Island.
 As Parish Priest I served in the Coal Fields of West Virginia, Bermuda, Japan and short assignments in South Sudan and Venezuela.
 Presently I am organizing an Inter-racial Pilgrimage to Montgomery.
 (My second love is the piano, having majored in Piano Performance before seminary.)
 Maria and I were attracted to St. Boniface by it’s commitment to the social implications of the gospel, and it’s diverse opportunities for spiritual development.